MicahElliott/vrod/README.md

 standard Racket function.
 Actually, just use
 <kbd>Ctrl</kbd><kbd>N</kbd>/<kbd>Ctrl</kbd><kbd>P</kbd>, since it’s not yet
 smart enough to bother with true Omnicompletion.

+There is also an extended syntax file for carefully highlighting all the programmatically discovered functions, yet carefully excluding Racket primitives.
+This is helpful because [vim-racket](https://github.com/wlangstroth/vim-racket) misses quite a few functions.

 ## How It’s Made